 Withdrawal for Non-Attendance.
-The grade of WW: Withdrawal for Non-Attendance is recorded for a student who either never attended a course for which the student registered or who ceased attending the course.
+The grade of WW: Withdrawal for Non-Attendance is recorded for a student who either never attended a course for which the student registered or who ceased attending the course before the deadline to officially withdraw from the course.
 The student failed to officially withdraw from the course.

 Administrative Withdrawal.
-The grade of WX:

-Administrative Withdrawal is recorded for a student who has had to withdraw from college due to serious illness or other extraordinary circumstances.
+The grade of WX: Administrative Withdrawal is recorded for a student who has had to withdraw from college due to serious illness or other extraordinary circumstances.
 This grade requires the written approval of the dean of the appropriate school